 If you feel that you may be paying too much in transaction fees, make sure to review the breakdown of what you are paying now and compare it with other payment processors who can provide you with a better rate and value.

 Restaurant margins are often small, so it is important to choose a company that understands your industry and offers low fees.
 You’ll need to first decide which fee pricing model is ideal for your specific business and then compare ALL fees by various companies to see who can offer your the most competitive rate.

 When problems or questions arise, you’ll want to feel confident in knowing that there is someone you can contact and obtain fast service from.
-Select a provider who has the experience, track record and proper/knowledgeable customer service representatives to assist you when you need it.
+Select a provider who has the experience, track record, and proper/knowledgeable customer service representatives to assist you when you need it.

-Versatile POS System & Terminal Options
+Versatile POS system & terminal options

 An important factor to consider is how you want your customers to pay.
 Will you need terminals at every table so that customers can pay themselves or do you want each diner to come up to a counter?
-Does that counter have enough space for a full POS system or will a smaller option sich as a tablet be needed?
+Does that counter have enough space for a full POS system or will a smaller option such as a tablet be needed?

 Make sure to discuss these requests with your potential payment processing company.

 Make sure each and every fee you’re expected to pay is clearly outlined in the agreement.
 Not only that, but review the length and scope of the contract and ensure that you are 100% clear on what will and will not be provided as far as services during the term.
 This can be found in your merchant agreement.

 If you already have the equipment you use to collect payments, see if the new provider can work with your existing technology.
 If they can’t, will they be able to reprogram your equipment for free?